Rao-Blackwellization

 ...

-Conclusion: Essentially the same result (i.e., within MCSE), but about 4x faster!
+Conclusion: Essentially the same result (i.e., within MCSE), but the new version is faster!
 How is this possible?

 Mathematical underpinnings